EMI Calculator — Home, Car, Bike & Business Loan EMI India

 4

-Consider balance transfer if rates have dropped
+Consider balance transfer if market rates have dropped

-Frequently Asked Questions — EMI Calculator
+Frequently Asked Questions — EMI Calculator India

 What is EMI and how is it calculated?+

 EMI (Equated Monthly Instalment) is the fixed amount you pay your lender every month until your loan is fully repaid.
 It covers both principal repayment and accrued interest.
-The standard formula used by all Indian banks is: EMI = [P × R × (1+R)^N] / [(1+R)^N – 1], where P = Principal (loan amount), R = Monthly interest rate (annual rate ÷ 12 ÷ 100), and N = Loan tenure in months.
+The standard EMI calculation formula used by all Indian banks is: EMI = [P × R × (1+R)^N] / [(1+R)^N – 1], where P = Principal (loan amount), R = Monthly interest rate (annual rate ÷ 12 ÷ 100), and N = Loan tenure in months.
 In the early months, a larger share of your EMI goes toward interest; over time, the principal portion grows — this is called the amortization effect.

 What is the EMI for a ₹10 lakh loan at 10% for 5 years?+